Clyde Lovellette

 Clyde Edward Lovellette (/loʊˈvɛlɛt/ loh-VEL-et; September 7, 1929 – March 9, 2016) was an American professional basketball player.
 Lovellette was inducted into the Naismith Memorial Basketball Hall of Fame in 1988.
 He was the first basketball player in history to achieve the Triple Crown – playing on an NCAA championship team, Olympics gold medal basketball team, and NBA championship squad.

 Early life

 Lovellette was born on September 7, 1929, in Petersburg, Indiana, moving to Terre Haute as a child.
-Lovellette attended Garfield High School in Terre Haute, where he was a two-time All-State performer on the school's basketball team.
+He attended Garfield High School in Terre Haute, where he was a two-time All-State performer on the school's basketball team.
 As a high school junior (1946–47), Lovellette's previously undefeated Garfield team, which had won 31 straight games, lost in the Indiana state championship finals to a Shelbyville team led by Bill Garrett (though Lovellette was high scorer with 25 points in the championship game).
 Lovelette was selected All-State center that year.
 He was selected to the 1948 Indiana all-star team to play against a team of Kentucky high school all-stars.